Nominations sought for 2017 Mayor’s Small Business Awards

-WAILUKU – The Mayor’s Office of Economic Development and Maui Chamber of Commerce announced that nominations are now being accepted for the Mayor’s Small Business Awards in 2015.
+WAILUKU – The Mayor’s Office of Economic Development and Maui Chamber of Commerce announced that nominations are now being accepted for the annual Mayor’s Small Business Awards in 2017.

-The Mayor’s Small Business Awards recognize outstanding businesses in our community that have 100 or fewer employees and have had a Hawaii General Excise Tax license for no less than two years.
+The Mayor’s Small Business Awards recognize outstanding businesses in our community that have 100 or fewer employees and have had a Hawaii General Excise Tax license for no fewer than two years.

 Other criteria include demonstrating business leadership in a changing economic environment, creating a quality work environment for their employees, exhibiting the aloha spirit and exemplary customer service, developing partnerships with other sectors of the community, and demonstrating other exceptional qualities or traits.

-This year’s event includes the following six award categories: Exceptional Small Business of the Year for ten or fewer employees, 11 to 35 employees, and 36 to 100 employees; Outstanding Nonprofit Business (100 or fewer employees); Young Small Business Person of the Year (under age 40 as of Feb.
-26, 2015); and Lifetime Achievement Award for any individual doing business in Maui County for more than 20 years, with no employee size limitation.
+This year’s event includes the following six award categories: Exceptional Small Business of the Year (ten or fewer employees), Exceptional Small Business of the Year (11 to 35 employees), Exceptional Small Business of the Year (36 to 100 employees), Outstanding Nonprofit Business (100 or fewer employees), Young Small Business Person of the Year (under age 40 as of March 7, 2017), and Lifetime Achievement Award for any individual doing business in Maui County for more than 20 years (no limit on number of employees.